allermat/Temporal-Dynamics-of-BCI/README.md

 - Class bci contains the methods for fitting Bayesian Causal Inference models to behavioural and EEG data
 - Class mvpa contains the methods for performing Support Vector Regression and related statistics on EEG data
 - Class mvpares handles the mvpa result data and plotting as an mvpares object.
-- The rest of the functions are for running the preprocessing, mvpa, bci, statistics and figure drawing, and some auxiliary functions.
+- The rest of the functions are for running the behavioural analysis, preprocessing, mvpa, bci, TF-analysis, statistics and figure drawing, and some auxiliary functions.

 ## Dependencies
 Code is written in MATLAB, tested on MATLAB R2016a.